briankwest/insurance/README.md

 ## 2. Overview

-Each SWAIG function accepts `POST` data in a structured JSON format, including an `argument` field that defines parameters as per OpenAI Tool Spec schema.
+Each SWAIG function accepts `POST` data in a structured JSON format, including an `parameters` field that defines parameters as per OpenAI Tool Spec schema.
 These functions perform tasks like insurance verification, eligibility confirmation, therapist retrieval, and copay information.

 ---